 Step 4: File Articles of Organization with the Wyoming Secretary of State

-To make your LLC official, you’ll need to file articles of organization with the state.
+To make your LLC official, you’ll need to file Articles of Organization with the state.
 This is the legal document that officially creates your LLC as a legal entity in Wyoming.
-The articles of organization include information about your LLC, such as its address, owners, and registered agent information.
+The Articles of Organization include information about your LLC, such as its address, owners, and registered agent information.

-To file articles of organization in Wyoming, go to the website of the secretary of state and fill out the form.
 The fee is $100 and you should receive confirmation within 15 days.

 Step 5: Create an Operating Agreement